Ancestral Family Organizations

 the British Isles, and the site receives hundreds of hits (or visits)

 each day from people in many different countries.
-(For an example of another

 The Universal Appeal of Family History and Genealogy Work

 former BFO President, has stated the following about the universal appeal